 Considering the elements of the patient centred care discussed earlier (Sadani et al, 2015), patient satisfaction must be the overall priority of any healthcare provider in the attempt to manage or treat illness of their patients.
-Wendell (2015) in his studies "Provider Perceptions of Patient

-Centred Care within an Urgent Care System" shared similar experience.
+Wendell shared similar opinion to Barry and EdgmanLevitan in his studies "Provider Perceptions of Patient Centred Care within an Urgent Care System".
 Wendell added that building inter-professional provider team attitude that ensures effective communication between patients and the team can improve care delivery and patients' health.